-Free study skills sessions are offered throughout the semester on topics geared to either study skills hints, test-taking hints, or final exams hints.
+Free study skills sessions are offered throughout the semester.
 SD 103, College Survival Skills, is a one-credit course that promotes the successful transition of students into college.
 SD 112, Learning Strategies, is a 2-credit course that teaches students to utilize effective and efficient study skills and strategies in their college courses.